EQEmu/eqemu-docs-v2/docs/developer/repositories.md

 ### **Code Generation: Repository Generator**

-The repository generator can be found in the source via the following path
+The repository generator can be found and executed from the source root via the following path

 ```bash
 ./utils/scripts/generators/repository-generator.pl